atk4/data/docs/persistence/sql/expressions.md

 ```

 Yet another curious use for the DSQL library is if you have certain object in
-your ORM implementing :php:class:`Expressionable` interface.
+your ORM implementing {php:class}`Expressionable` interface.
 Then you can also
 use it within expressions:

 ```